 A balanced scorecard must be in tune with the current times and the external environment if it is to be an effective steer for your HR operation.
 That’s why a balanced scorecard should be reviewed regularly for relevance, perhaps every year or every two years but, certainly no more than 4 years, because 4 years marks the end of many national political cycles, meaning there can be massive changes to the external business environment.

-And having absorbed the information about the external environment, you can now ask whether your HR balanced scorecard is still fit for purpose in 2015, and develop new priorities.
+And having absorbed the information about the external environment, you can now ask whether your HR balanced scorecard is still fit for purpose, and develop new priorities.

 Strategy Scorecard Fast Track Training - $49.90